 Sausages should be included in the diet even less frequently.
 The International Agency for Research on Cancer warns that regular consumption of just 50 grams of processed meat a day increases the risk of developing colon cancer by 18%.

 As for wine, the Mediterranean Diet pyramid suggests moderate consumption of wine, particularly red wine, with meals.
 Wine is often enjoyed as part of the Mediterranean diet due to its potential health benefits, although it’s not essential and should be avoided if it conflicts with personal preferences or health conditions.
-Here you can read more about the health benefits of moderate wine consumption.

 Another principle of nutrition is that meals should not be too frequent and plentiful.
 This is stated by a colleague of Walter Longo, a professor at the University of Calabria Giuseppe Passarino.
 Our habit of multi-course dinners and snacks in between also shortens life (although it probably makes it tastier).